National health insurance

 Self-insured students have to pay an insurance fee of EUR 54.11 per month.

 If you do not fulfil these conditions, you can nevertheless take out a health insurance policy with the relevant Gebietskrankenkasse.
 In this case the monthly premium is 405.98 euros (as in 2015) but it may be reduced for social reasons (i.e. low income, etc.) upon application.

-With this type of insurance, however, a waiting period of six months applies: this means that the insurance carriers will only cover your medical treatment after you have paid premiums for at least six months.
+With this type of insurance, however, a waiting period of six months applies: this means that the insurance providers will only cover your medical treatment after you have paid premiums for at least six months.
 Exception: previous insurance periods within the European Union that are credited towards your health insurance.

 In case of employment (unselbständige Erwerbstätigkeit) the employer has to register the employee for national insurance with the Gebietskrankenkasse.
 If the salary exceeds a certain minimum (405,98 euros per month; as in 2015), the employee will also be covered by health insurance.

 In case of self-employment (selbständige Erwerbstätigkeit) (contract for work and labour - "Werkvertrag") the self-employed person has to register with national insurance him/herself if the amount they earn exceeds the limit below which insurance is not compulsory.

 Once registration has been successfully completed, the competent Gebietskrankenkasse will automatically send a health insurance card (e-card) to you by mail.
 The e-card can be used with all doctors holding a contract with the Gebietskrankenkasse and in most hospitals.
 Medical treatments will then be paid directly by the Gebietskrankenkasse.
 Prescription medicines are available from pharmacies, the costs of these are 5.55 Euro (prescription fee [Rezeptgebühr], as in 2015) per medicine prescribed by your doctor.